siosonel/tatag-api/ref/docs.md

 # Personal Resources

 These are resources that belong to the current user and are meant for private viewing.
+These resources are inteded to be used for wallet type applications, and in order for such applications to act on behalf of a user, oauth-type authentication is required.

 ===my===